 Automating Chrome extension publishing with GitHub Actions

 In the earlier days of Jam engineering, we did a few things that don’t scale.
-As one of those many things, we manually submitted the extension to the Chrome Web Store.
+As one of those many things, we manually submitted this developer Chrome extension to the Chrome Web Store.
 This meant whenever we wanted to release newer versions of our extension, one of our engineers had to run a script to build the extension bundle and literally click and drop the archive file into the Web Store dashboard.

 Needless to say this became a pain point for us!
 This post describes our approach to automating this, but before that here’s a quick overview of how publishing an extension works: